LunarG/VulkanSamples/README.md

   PS > cmake -G "Visual Studio 12 Win64" ..
   ```
   Open the VULKAN_SAMPLES.sln file in the build folder with Microsoft Visual Studio and build the solution.

+#### 32-bit Windows

+Perform the same operations as 64-bit Windows above, just remove " Win64" from each of the cmake command lines.

 ## Contributing
   Refer to the README.contrib file for specific info regarding contributing to
   the Vulkan samples creation effort.